fourstix/Elfos-Diskless-Rom/README.md

 Note: The Dump Memory and Load Memory commands end after the XModem transfer is complete.

+## Build Instructions
+Step by step instructions on how to build the MChip Elf/OS Diskless ROM are available [here.](PicoBuildSteps.md)

 Assembler
 ---------
 The source programs are assembled into hex files with an updated versions of the Asm/02 assembler written by Mike Riley with updates by Tony Hefner.
-The updated version required to assemble this code is available at [arhefner/Asm-02](https://github.com/arhefner/Asm-02).
+The updated version required to assemble this code is available at the [Asm-02 repository](https://github.com/fourstix/Asm-02) on GitHub.

 Common Programs
 ---------------